 Don't just express your emotions with a pen and paper; find trustworthy friends and family with whom you feel comfortable sharing your thoughts and feelings.
 People with a strong support system tend to live happier, healthier, and more entertaining lives.

 Believe it or not, it's actually possible to be creative at work!
 Whether you work as a bank teller or a shoe salesman, you can brainstorm innovative ideas to improve your workplace.
-Your boss and your mind will thank you later.
+This is a great way to overcome boredom.

 Use Google as Your Guide